arush436/UrlShortener/README.md

 ## URL Shortener

-This is a simple URL shortener application built using Java 17, Javalin and Maven.
+This is a simple URL shortener REST API built using Java 17, Javalin and Maven.

 ### Running the Application